surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

 > **Block To** : 2019/03/08 | yyyy/MM/dd

 - **Block Size:** Enter specific run time range.
+> Block size : 3 ( if 1 runs daily,
 - **Block Key From & To:** it works as reference name ( applicable in case of where conditions)

 Click **Save**, to save the Job created.